Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assy.

 Interactions with respect to BCRP have been shown to be responsible for clinical drug-drug interactions.
 For example, the BCRP inhibitor GF120918 inhibits the transport of the BCRP substrate topotecan resulting in a significant increase in plasma AUC5.

-The International Transporter Consortium1,11, the draft FDA guidance3 and the EMA guidance2 recommend investigating BCRP due to BCRP’s clinical importance in the absorption and disposition of drugs.
+The International Transporter Consortium1, the EMA guideline2 and the draft FDA guidance3 recommend investigating BCRP due to BCRP’s clinical importance in the absorption and disposition of drugs.

 Please provide an overview of Cyprotex's BCRP substrate identification assay.